When is NotebookLM a better buy than a general assistant?

 NotebookLM has moved from sidecar status toward default-shortlist status for source-grounded research because Google keeps widening distribution and product visibility.

-NotebookLM usually complements, rather than replaces, a broader assistant like ChatGPT or Notion AI.
+NotebookLM usually complements, rather than replaces, a general assistant like ChatGPT or Notion AI.

 It is not a general-purpose collaboration workspace like Notion or ChatGPT.